RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    If defined, then the Earliest Deadline First (EDF) SMP Scheduler is selected as the default scheduler.
+    If defined, then the :ref:`Earliest Deadline First (EDF) SMP Scheduler
+    <SchedulerSMPEDF>` algorithm is made available to the application.

 NOTES:
-    None.
+    This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

+    In case no explicit :ref:`clustered scheduler configuration
+    <ConfigurationSchedulersClustered>` is present, then it is used as the
+    scheduler for up to 32 processors.

+    This scheduler algorithm is the default in SMP configurations and is only selected when :ref:`CONFIGURE_MAXIMUM_PROCESSORS
+    <CONFIGURE_MAXIMUM_PROCESSORS>` is greater than one.

 .. index:: CONFIGURE_SCHEDULER_NAME